-Kevin has written extensively about the travel industry and its convergence with technology for the last 14 years.
+Kevin wrote extensively about the travel industry and its convergence with technology for 17 years between 2005 and 2022.

-His writing comes from every facet of journalism, including news reporting, analysis, features and opinion.
+His writing covered every facet of journalism, including news reporting, analysis, features and opinion.

 He wrote nearly 3,500 articles for Tnooz, a company he co-founded in September 2009 and edited for six years (he stepped aside in 2015 to go back on the reporting team, before leaving in the summer of 2017), covering issues as diverse as digital marketing, distribution, software, social media and mobile technology.

-Kevin now serves as editor in chief for PhocusWire, a global media news service which is part of the Phocuswright research and events business.
+From 2017, Kevin served as editor-in-chief for PhocusWire, a global media news service and part of the Phocuswright research and events business.

 A newshound at heart, he started developing his reporting skills as one of the first civilian journalists on the Police Gazette at New Scotland Yard, a UK-wide (Police Eyes Only), thrice-weekly newspaper.